 So you’re coming to Bristol?
 Excellent choice!
 But where to stay?
-Sure, we’ve got Inns of the Holiday and Premier variety, but wouldn’t you rather round off your ventures in the city somewhere special?
-I’ve put together a list of boutique hotels in Bristol that are sure to make your stay memorable rather than mediocre.
+Sure, we’ve got Inns of the Holiday and Premier variety, but wouldn’t you rather round off your ventures in the city by staying somewhere special?
+I’ve put together a list of local boutique hotels in Bristol that are sure to make your stay memorable, rather than mediocre.

 This post contains affiliate links, which means I may receive a commission if you click a link and book somewhere that I have recommended.
 While clicking these links won’t cost you any extra money, it will help me keep this blog up and running!

 Best boutique hotels Bristol

 Brooks Guest House

 This four-storey boutique hotel, located smack bang in the heart of the Old City, opposite St Nicholas Market is one of the best boutique Bristol hotels and a cosy place to base yourself for a city adventure.

 For a quirky Bristol hotel stay, opt for one of the silver airstream ‘Rooftop Rockets’ – a gleaming retro aluminium caravan with all the lux of a modern hotel room (TV, DVD player, iPod dock, disco-colour LED mood lights and free WiFi etc), sat on an astro turf garden on the hotel’s roof.

 The 20ft Rocket is the best option for families with one or two children – it’s the largest on offer, with a 5ft Double bed at one end and a seating area at the other which can convert to two single beds for two children up to 13 years, plus a micro bathroom.
 From your Bristol skyline bolthole, you have a prime viewing spot over the city’s spires and rooftops as well as access to the hotel lounge, courtyard garden and honesty bar, like other hotel room-dwelling guests.